stevenjpr/stevenjpr/HumanUserGuide.md

 ### What qualities do you particularly value in your colleagues?
 * *Tell us what your ideal colleague would look like.
 These are the people you normally seek out at work.*

+I really value people that follow through and do what they say they're going to do, on time.
+Good quality work is important.
+There's a huge difference in my mind between somebody that does it right the first time, vs. those that get ~80% of the way and then stop.
+Those people needed to be pulled across the finish line.

 ### What do you wish colleagues didn’t do?
 * *Think of the people you avoid at work.
 What are their characteristics?*